AadilU/ChessGameCS100/README.md

 ![Strategy Class Diagram Chess Piece](https://user-images.githubusercontent.com/42853025/168699738-8720c244-2dac-4aa8-9eb2-9739971b0c46.png)

- > ## Final deliverable
- > All group members will give a demo to the TA/reader during lab time.
-The TA/reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Project board.
- > * Make sure your README file and Project board are up-to-date reflecting the current status of your project (e.g. any changes that you have made during the project such as changes to your class diagram).
-Previous versions should still be visible through your commit history.

  ## Screenshots
  ###### Board Initialization:
  <img width="639" alt="Screen Shot 2022-06-02 at 11 28 41 PM" src="https://user-images.githubusercontent.com/102494188/171799835-12dd123c-b2b6-4f77-a5ec-5d2e776b0dbd.png">